About Society for Promoting Christian Knowledge (SPCK)

-We are a small charity with a big impact, reaching across boundaries – whether geographical, social, cultural or linguistic – to meet people where they’re at and transform lives.
+We are a small charity with a big impact, reaching across boundaries – whether geographical, social, cultural or linguistic – to meet people where they are and transform lives.

-Mission: Publishing great Christian books around the world.
+SPCK's Mission: To publish great Christian books around the world.

 We strive for our products to help people of all ages and from all nations to know Jesus better. |